RFP2209-CORN/FEC-Project-Mais/README.md

 <div align="center">
   <img src="screenshots/RatingsNReviews.png" alt="Ratings & Reviews" width="500">
 </div>
-Users can see how other customers have rated the product from a scale of 1-5.
-An average of all scores is shown, as well as the breakdown by rating.
-The stars correspond with the average rating.
-Up to 4 reviews is shown by default but users can click to see more.
-Users can also add their own rating and reviews for the product.
-Like questions and answers, users can also mark reviews as helpful to increase visibility or report to remove them.
+Users can see how other customers have rated a given product from a scale of 1-5.
+A composite average of all scores is shown, as well as the breakdown by rating.
+Up to 2 reviews is shown by default but users can click to see more.
+Users can also add their own review for a given product, including their own rating.
+Like questions and answers, users can also mark reviews as helpful to increase visibility.
 <table>
   <tr>
     <td>